 Brought to you by the following consortium of community partners in education:

-- Founded in 1959, Rochester College is an accredited, independent liberal arts college that pursues academic excellence in a Christian setting.
-With more than 1,000 students, both in traditional and adult learning programs, RC offers bachelor degree programs at four locations and a master's degree in religious education.
+Founded in 1959, Rochester University is an accredited, independent liberal arts college that pursues academic excellence in a Christian setting.
+With more than 1,000 students, both in traditional and adult learning programs, RU offers bachelor degree programs at four locations and a master's degree in religious education.

-- Ascension Crittenton Hospital provides a full continuum of healthcare services nationally ranked for quality excellence and a medical staff of nearly 500 physicians, representing a wide range of medical specialties providing primary, secondary and tertiary-level care.
-Ascension Crittenton Hospital has newly-renovated facilities and cutting-edge technology to provide patients with the most advanced medical care.
+Ascension Providence Rochester Hospital provides a full continuum of healthcare services nationally ranked for quality excellence and a medical staff of nearly 500 physicians, representing a wide range of medical specialties providing primary, secondary and tertiary-level care.
+Ascension Providence Rochester has newly-renovated facilities and cutting-edge technology to provide patients with the most advanced medical care.